skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 thing she was talking about, and he has hurried off to find a suitable place to bury it.

-Before the others can Question Thordek about his short interview, a bell rings and a female voice announces, "Enoch and Skeeve."
+Before the others can question Thordek about his short interview, a bell rings and a female voice announces, "Enoch and Skeeve."

 The iron door opens, and Enoch and Skeeve enter the darkness.
 They